-Music forums like Future Producer have helped me build connections with artists and producers who wound up visiting my beat store and giving feedback on my work.
-If I worked at it being more consistent on the forum, I may have been able to get a few sales out of the process as well.
+Music forums like Future Producers have helped me build connections with artists and producers who wound up visiting my beat store and giving feedback on my work.
+If I worked at being more consistent on the forum, I might have been able to get a few sales out of the process as well.

 If you regularly communicate with a lot of people via email, it will be a good idea to put your website link in your email signature.
-This will be especially effective for producers who regularly send out beat submissions to artists who are open to listening to their work.
+This will be especially effective for producers who regularly send beat submissions to artists open to listening to their work.

 You have the possibility of building a large amount of traffic to your helpful content and then telling people to check out your beat store, where some fans of your content might end up becoming a fan of your original material as well.

 Similar to video marketing, you can start a blog that will help or intrigue people enough to build a consistent audience over time.
 Once you have built a blog with a large audience, you will be able to advertise your beat store on the site anywhere you want and even include it in your email blasts.

-Facebook ads have helped so many small businesses get leads and traffic to their websites.
+Facebook ads have helped many small businesses get leads and website traffic.
 You can either take a stab at setting it up yourself or get a Facebook ad expert to help you set up a campaign.

 You can drive traffic to your site or to another Youtube video.
 You can target your audience by choosing people that are already cruising for music.
 These would work extremely well in combination with "type beat" marketing.

-This is also similar to SEO but shows you sponsored results that you often see when searching instead of the other organic search results that you will see.
+This is also similar to SEO but shows you sponsored results you often see when searching instead of the other organic search results you will see.
 This also requires a large budget but does not take as long as SEO when it comes to seeing results.

-Musicians have seen positive results from using banners ads to promote their music on relevant music blogs and magazines.
+Musicians have seen positive results from using banner ads to promote their music on relevant music blogs and magazines.
 This method also requires a large budget and heavily relies on you having an ad that can grab someone's attention.